christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 ssh <test-user>@10.50.20.100
 ```

-A controlled failed login generated authentication telemetry for Wazuh investigation.

-> Use the same controlled test account/username documented in your lab rather than real credentials.
+Controlled failed authentication generated Linux security telemetry that was collected by Wazuh.

 ---

 ## HTTP Reconnaissance

-Nmap HTTP functionality was used against the controlled Ubuntu web service to generate application-layer reconnaissance traffic.
+Nmap HTTP reconnaissance was used against the controlled Ubuntu web service.

-The resulting HTTP activity was investigated through Suricata and ET Open detections.
+The resulting traffic was investigated through Suricata and ET Open detections.

 ---